aratcliffe/mapbox-gl-contextmenu/README.md

 menu.addTo(map, { featuresetId: "buildings", importId: "basemap" });
 ```

-You can also target layers using this object notation:
+You can also target layers using this notation:

 ```ts
 menu.addTo(map, { layerId: "my-custom-layer" });